MicrosoftDocs/iis-docs/iis/media/live-smooth-streaming/apple-http-live-streaming-with-iis-media-services.md

 - iPhone, iPod touch: iOS 3.0, iOS 3.0.1, iOS 3.1, iOS 3.1.2, iOS 3.1.3, iOS 4.0, iOS 4.1, iOS 5.0
 - iPad: iOS 3.2, iOS 4.2.1, iOS 5.0

-**Notes**
+> [!NOTE]
+>

-- The Apple HTTP Live Streaming feature can't transmux a video-only stream.
+> - The Apple HTTP Live Streaming feature can't transmux a video-only stream.
 The encoded live stream received by the publishing point must contain both audio and video.
-- Apple recommends that you not use B-frames when targeting iPhone and iPod devices.
+> - Apple recommends that you not use B-frames when targeting iPhone and iPod devices.
-- While the iPhone 3GS or later can play content that is at a level higher than Baseline 3.0, it's not recommended if you plan to target older iPhone devices and iPod touch devices.
+> - While the iPhone 3GS or later can play content that is at a level higher than Baseline 3.0, it's not recommended if you plan to target older iPhone devices and iPod touch devices.
-- It's not recommended to use AAC-LC audio at bitrates higher than 64 Kbps when targeting iPhone/iPod devices.
+> - It's not recommended to use AAC-LC audio at bitrates higher than 64 Kbps when targeting iPhone/iPod devices.

 <a id="install"></a>